 Bottom line: Save your testicles, quit the drugs.

 3. You smoke like a chimney

 If you needed yet another reason to quit smoking, here it is: "Similar to alcohol, smoking introduces toxins into the body, including carbon monoxide, that damages sperm," Hernandez-Rey says.
 Smoking also damages blood vessels, and if you haven't noticed by now, your testicles need lots of proper blood flow in order to work properly.

 There's a bevy of research linking smoking with decreased semen count and quality, Clark says.
 It's likely because there’s a direct toxic effect.
-"There’s a lot of carcinogens and toxins, and the testicles are relatively sensitive to toxins."
+"There’s a lot of carcinogens, and the testicles are relatively sensitive to toxins."
 Some studies even suggest smoking can damage your DNA, meaning it’ll affect the DNA of your offspring.

 "Testicles are outside of your body for a reason," Hernandez-Rey says.
 It's to keep your sperm just at or below body temperature.
 You've probably noticed your scrotum is very efficient at tightening or loosening (hello, cold ocean water); it's to keep the temperature of your testicles within a few degrees.
 "Anything that increases that temperature interferes with the metabolic process required to produce sperm called spermatogenesis," Hernandez-Rey adds.